 A join is used to combine rows from different tables with a common column between them.
 This column connects the tables to join the rows.
 If there is a matching column, between two tables while the inner join takes all the entries from both the tables and join them.
 It can be two tables or more than that.
 If there is a match in either table, outer join records all the entries and returns the output.
 The common match can be in right or left tables.
 Outer join gives the output that larger.
 Outer join can be left outer join and right outer join.

 Head to Head Comparison between Inner Join and Outer Join (Infographics)

 Below are the top 10 comparisons between Inner Join vs Outer Join:

 1. Inner joins work only when there is a matching condition.
-If any column of both the tables are matching, then inner join will combine the entries.
+If any column of both the tables is matching, then inner join will combine the entries.
 Whereas outer join combines the entries even when there are no matching columns.
 In this case, the outer join combines all the entries of the column.

 3. While considering the Venn diagram, the inner join gives the result of the intersection of two tables.
 Outer join gives the result of the union of two tables.
 If two tables A and B are considered, an inner join is the intersection of A and B while the outer join is the union of A and B.